Sowing and planting

 Some late-flowering border perennials may benefit from a quick-acting feed before they come into bloom, especially if the soil is not very fertile.

 Mulching borders can help retain moisture, and keep down the weeds - this will save a lot of work.
-A really thick layer of mulch (5-7.5cm/2-3in all over) works best.
+A really thick layer of mulch (5-7.5cm / 2-3in all over) works best.

 Most perennial weeds are best dealt with in the summer when the weeds are in active growth.
-Digging out often works, but applying a weedkiller can be more practical, particularly for large areas.

 Pest and disease watch

 Inspect lilies for the scarlet lily beetle whose larvae can strip plants in days.
+Pick off any you spot by hand.

 Watch out for aphids (greeenfly and blackfly) on stems and leaves of young shoots.

 Sudden collapse of apparently healthy clematis, especially the large-flowered cultivars, could indicate clematis wilt.
+Cut out wilted growth - new shoots may grow from ground level.

 Look out for and treat black spot on roses and scab on Pyracantha.
+Remove and destroy affected leaves at the end of the season to try to reduce disease next season.